artorias-greaves/greaves-vault/src/site/notes/Notebook/Research/Fingerprints of the Gods.md

 {"dg-publish":true,"permalink":"/notebook/research/fingerprints-of-the-gods/"}
 ---

-This is an article discussing journalist **Graham Hancock** and his foundational work, *Fingerprints of the Gods* (1995) and its related hypothesis: There was a global civilization that existed before the Younger Dryas period (~12'800-11'600 YBP).
+This is an article discussing journalist **Graham Hancock** and his recent work, *Ancient Apocalypse* (2022) and its related hypothesis: There was a global civilization that existed before the Younger Dryas period (~12'800-11'600 YBP).
 > *"There was a lost, globe-spanning, advanced civilization at the end of the last ice age."* — Graham Hancock
 ## Preamble
 It should go without saying that this article is **not** composed out of hatred for Hancock or prejudice against his hypothesis.
 This is a topic that is very interesting for me, and once upon a time, I subscribed wholly to Graham's ideas.